Out-of-Variable Generalization for Discriminative Models: Abstract

 \section{Abstract}

-The ability of an agent to perform well in new and unseen environments is a crucial aspect of intelligence.
-In machine learning, this ability is referred to as \textit{strong} or \textit{out-of-distribution} generalization.
-However, simply considering differences in data distributions is not sufficient to fully capture differences in environments.
-In the present paper, we assay \textit{out-of-variable} generalization, which refers to an agent's ability to handle new situations that involve variables never jointly observed before.
-We expect that such ability is important also for AI-driven scientific discovery: humans, too, explore "Nature" by probing, observing and measuring subsets of variables at one time.
-Mathematically, it requires efficient re-use of past marginal knowledge, i.e., knowledge over subsets of variables.
-We study this problem, focusing on prediction tasks that involve observing overlapping, yet distinct, sets of causal parents.
-We show that the residual distribution of one environment encodes the partial derivative of the true generating function with respect to the unobserved causal parent.
-Hence, learning from the residual allows zero-shot prediction even when we never observe the outcome variable in the other environment.
+The ability of an agent to do well in new environments is a critical aspect of intelligence.
+In machine learning, this ability is known as \textit{strong} or \textit{out-of-distribution} generalization.
+However, merely considering differences in data distributions is inadequate for fully capturing differences between learning environments.
+In the present paper, we investigate \textit{out-of-variable} generalization, which pertains to an agent's generalization capabilities concerning environments with variables that were never jointly observed before.
+This skill closely reflects the process of animate learning: we, too, explore Nature by probing, observing, and measuring proper {\em subsets} of variables at any given time.
+Mathematically, {out-of-variable} generalization requires the efficient re-use of past marginal information, i.e., information over subsets of previously observed variables.
+We study this problem, focusing on prediction tasks across environments that contain overlapping, yet distinct, sets of causes.
+We show that after fitting a classifier, the residual distribution in one environment reveals the partial derivative of the true generating function with respect to the unobserved causal parent in that environment.
+We leverage this information and propose a method that exhibits non-trivial out-of-variable generalization performance when facing an overlapping, yet distinct, set of causal predictors. \looseness=-1